Favkes/M2LED-Mediaplayer/README.md

 ```

 ## **Execution**
-To run the program, simply open `run.bat` .
+To run the program, simply open `run.sh` .

 ## **Intents**